Emergency Stop – What’s so confusing about that?

 Emergency stop devices must be a back-up to other safeguarding measures and not a substitute for them.

 The first sentence of the first paragraph above is the one that requires e-stop devices to latch in the activated position.
 The last part of that sentence is even more important: “…disengaging the device must not restart the machinery but only permit restarting.”
 That phrase requires that every emergency stop system have a second discrete action to reset the emergency stop system.
-Pulling out the OK.
+Pulling out the e-stop button and having power come back immediately is not OK.
 Once that button has been reset, a second action, such as pushing a “POWER ON” or “RESET” button to restore control power is needed.
 Point of Clarification: I had a question come from a reader asking if combining the e-stop function and the reset function was acceptable.
-It can be, but only if:and having power come back immediately is not
+It can be, but only if:

 - The risk assessment for the machinery does not indicate any hazards that might preclude this approach; and

 - The device is designed with the following characteristics: